-&lt;sup>41 Argentina, Australia, Canada, Chile, China, Japan, Republic of Korea, Mexico, New Zealand, Russian Federation, United States of America and Uruguay situations (e.g., DAFF 2009).
-This, however, makes it difficult to assess the impact of the Montréal Process which can only be as effective as its members are committed.
+&lt;sup>41 Argentina, Australia, Canada, Chile, China, Japan, Republic of Korea, Mexico, New Zealand, Russian Federation, United States of America and Uruguay

 Program on Forests (PROFOR) (1997)

 Objectives and mechanisms: PROFOR is a (governmental) multidonor trust fund program founded in 1997 and housed at the World Bank (initially at the United Nations Development Program).
 The initiative supports national forest programs (NFPs) or other national forest policy processes around the world.
 It also works to implement internationally agreed priorities and objectives related to forests, including the proposals for action of the Intergovernmental Panel on Forests and the International Forum on Forests, as well as broader sustainable development agendas such as the $\rightarrow$ Millennium Development Goals (MDGs).
 In addition to providing financial and implementation support, PROFOR develops and distributes analytical work and knowledge in the form of lessons learnt and new tools and approaches on key issues within the forest sector, such as forests-poverty linkages.